The Babadook Review - The Horrors Of Grief and Trauma

 The Mother's Resentment

-One of the most powerful aspects of the movie is the portrayal of the mother's resentment towards her son, Samuel.
-This resentment stems from the fact that Samuel was born on the same day her husband died, creating a complicated and conflicting set of emotions for the mother, Amelia.
+One of the most powerful aspects of the movie is the portrayal of the mother's resentment towards her Samuel.

-Throughout the film, the impact of possession on the mother's behavior is evident.
-The Babadook's presence exacerbates her already deep-seated resentment, causing her to lash out at her son in moments of anger and frustration and this possession amplifies her negative emotions, intensifying the strain in their relationship.
+Throughout the film, the impact of possession on the mother's behavior is very evident and The Babadook's presence exacerbates her already deep-seated resentment, causing her to lash out at her son in moments of anger and frustration and this possession amplifies her negative emotions, intensifying the strain in their relationship.

-Amelia's anger and frustration are portrayed with raw intensity, making her character's journey all the more compelling as you witnesses the consequences of her outbursts and the detrimental effect they have on both her and her son.
+Her anger and frustration are portrayed with raw intensity, as you witnesses the consequences of her outbursts and the detrimental effect they have on both her and her son.

-As the film progresses, we also see moments of regret and remorse from the mother.
-After the Babadook's possession is resolved, she realizes the harm that she has caused and the impact it has had on her son and this realization leads to a profound sense of guilt and a desire to repair their damaged relationship.
+As the film progresses, we also see moments of regret and remorse, and after The Babadook's possession is resolved, she realizes the harm that she has caused and the impact it has had on her son and this realization leads to a profound sense of guilt and a desire to repair their damaged relationship.

 The Symbolism of the Babadook

-The movie delves deep into the themes of grief and trauma as mentioned.
-The Babadook itself serves as more than just a horror creature, it is a metaphorical representation of the unresolved trauma and grief experienced by the characters.
+The movie delves deep into the themes of grief and trauma as mentioned, and The Babadook itself serves as more than just a horror creature, it is a metaphorical representation of the unresolved trauma and grief experienced by the characters.

 It is a symbol of the darkness that they cannot escape from and that their grief always lingering and always present and ready to resurface.